€3,80

 Material Data Sheet

-Strawberry quartz is macrocrystalline quartz in whose formation hematite (Fe₂O₃) and goethite (FeO·OH) particles —two iron oxides— were incorporated, trapped in the crystal lattice or deposited in internal microfractures.
-Hematite contributes intense red and crimson tones; goethite adds brown and golden nuances in transition zones.
-The result is a translucent stone in pure areas and opaque red where the oxide is concentrated.
-In Madagascar deposits, strawberry quartz frequently coexists with epidote, which may appear as green spots within the red; in Brazil, the background tends to be more uniformly pinkish.
+Strawberry quartz is macrocrystalline quartz in which particles of hematite (Fe₂O₃) and goethite (FeO·OH)—two iron oxides—were incorporated during its formation, trapped in the crystal lattice or deposited in internal microfractures.
+Hematite contributes the deep red and crimson tones; goethite adds brown and golden nuances in transitional areas.
+The result is a translucent stone in the pure areas and opaque red where the oxide is concentrated.

 What this format is good for

-• Wire wrap — 7 Mohs hardness, the highest among common quartz types; withstands medium and thick gauges (0.8-1.5 mm) without risk of marking the surface; the 3-4 cm size offers space for elaborate pendant compositions
+Wire wrapping — 7 Mohs hardness, the highest among common quartz types; withstands medium and thick gauges (0.8-1.5 mm) without risk of marking the surface; the 3-4 cm size offers space for elaborate pendant compositions

-• Macrame — medium weight and rounded outline are easily tied without a cap; intense red stands out against white, beige, or black thread
+Macrame — the medium weight and rounded outline are easily tied without a cap; the intense red stands out against white, beige, or black thread

-• Pocket stone — high hardness makes strawberry quartz one of the most resistant tumbled stones to daily use; withstands everyday friction against keys and surfaces without micro-scratches
+Pocket stone — the high hardness makes strawberry quartz one of the most durable tumbled stones for daily use; it withstands everyday friction against keys and surfaces without micro-scratches

-• Collection of iron oxides in quartz — the unusual color among quartz varieties makes it stand out in collections of red minerals alongside carnelian, red jasper, and unfaceted ruby
+Collection of iron oxides in quartz — its unusual color among quartz varieties makes it stand out in collections of red minerals alongside carnelian, red jasper, and unfaceted ruby

 Strawberry quartz in cultural tradition

-Quartz with iron oxide inclusions has been worked since ancient times under different names depending on color saturation and transparency: carnelian (orange-red translucent, microcrystalline quartz), red jasper (opaque), and red smoky quartz (with partial transparency).
-The name "strawberry quartz" became popular in the gem market in the 1980s to describe macrocrystalline quartz with intense reddish-raspberry hematite, distinguishing it from the more orangey carnelian.
-In modern crystal healing readings, it is associated with vitality and solar energy, extending the symbolic associations of the color red with dynamism and action that appear in multiple cultural traditions.
+Quartz with iron oxide inclusions has been worked since antiquity under different names depending on color saturation and transparency: carnelian (orange-red translucent, microcrystalline quartz), red jasper (opaque), and red smoky quartz (with partial transparency).
+The name "strawberry quartz"—cuarzo fresa in Spanish—became popular in the 1980s gem market to describe macrocrystalline quartz with intense raspberry-red hematite, distinguishing it from the more orange carnelian.
+In modern crystal therapy readings, it is associated with vitality and solar energy, extending the symbolic associations of the color red with dynamism and action found in multiple cultural traditions.

 The symbolic properties attributed to minerals belong to cultural and historical traditions.
 They are shared for educational purposes, not as medical advice or a substitute for professional care.